KSP-KOS/KOS/doc/source/structures/vessels/engine.rst

     How much thrust is this engine giving at this very moment.

+.. _engine_AVAILABLETHRUST:

 .. attribute:: Engine:AVAILABLETHRUST

     :access: Get only
     :type: scalar (kN)

-    How much thrust would this engine give if the throttle was max at current thrust limit and conditions.
+    Taking into account the thrust limiter tweakable setting, how much thrust would this engine give if the throttle was max at its current thrust limit setting and atmospheric pressure and velocity conditions.

+.. _engine_AVAILABLETHRUSTAT:

 .. method:: Engine:AVAILABLETHRUSTAT(pressure)

     :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
     :type: scalar (kN)

-    How much thrust would this engine give if the throttle was max at the current thrust limit and velocity, and at the given atmospheric pressure.
-Use a pressure of 0 for vacuum, and 1 for sea level (on Kerbin).
+    Taking into account the thrust limiter tweakable setting, how much thrust would this engine give if the throttle was max at its current thrust limit setting and velocity, but at a different atmospheric pressure you pass into it.
+The pressure is measured in ATM's, meaning 0.0 is a vacuum, 1.0 is seal level at Kerbin.

 .. attribute:: Engine:FUELFLOW